-Families can monitor student progress on Canvas throughout the year and are encouraged to communicate with the classroom teacher(s) about any concerns they may have or their need for further information.
+Families can monitor student progress on Otus throughout the year and are encouraged to communicate with the classroom teacher(s) about any concerns they may have or their need for further information.

 In addition to this ongoing communication, the Academy holds Academic Reflection Circles on an invitation basis twice a year.
 Families of students who are in Academic Watch, Academic Warning or Academic Emergency will be invited to attend an Academic Reflection Circle which will be co-lead by the student and the classroom teacher.
 These formal meetings are intended to support student progress by creating an academic intervention plan.
+Teachers meet as grade level teams with both the student and their parent(s)/guardian(s) for a 15 minute time frame.
+15 minutes is never enough, but we want to see as many students and parents as possible.